 When the upstream worm technique was in common use, anglers fished with a horsehair line.
 Horsehair is not very strong, so to make a line with sufficient strength, multiple hairs were twisted together.
 The resulting line was heavier than most modern fly lines and much heavier than modern tenkara lines.

 However, that was not entirely a bad thing.
 The heavy line produced significant line sag.
-I have come to believe that line sag is a critical element in tenkara fishing and also in upstream worm fishing.
+I have come to believe that line sag is a critical element in tenkara fishing and and is the critical element in upstream worm fishing.

 It turns out using a tenkara line provides three tremendous benefits relative to the light lines used in either keiryu fishing or spin fishing: